 A will provides your instructions, but it does not avoid probate.
 A will only directs how assets titled in your name and without a beneficiary designation or other governing contract will be distributed upon a person’s death.
 Wills can include guardianship of minor children or pets, distribution of property and assets, funeral arrangements, and whom you choose to serve as your executor, the person ensuring your wishes are carried out.
 The assets must still go through probate court before they can be distributed to your intended beneficiaries.
-It may take from a few months to two years or longer.
+This process many take a few months to two years or longer.
 The court system, not your family, controls the process and the timing of distributions to your beneficiaries.
 Jointly-owned property and assets that let you designate a beneficiary (for example, life insurance, IRAs, 401(k)s, annuities, and certain other accounts) are not controlled by your will and usually will transfer to the surviving owners or beneficiary without probate.

 A revocable living trust (combined with a will) is preferred by many families and estate planning professionals.
 A revocable living trust can avoid probate at death, prevent court control of assets if you become incapacitated during life, organize your assets together in one plan and reduce estate taxes, if you have a large estate.
 You can name yourself as the trustee and name a co-trustee or successor trustee.
 Because a trust is revocable, you can change it at any time.
 Unlike a probate, which will end at some point, a trust can continue long after your death.
 Assets can stay in your trust, managed by the trustee you selected, until your beneficiaries reach the age you want them to inherit or longer to provide for a loved one with special needs; to protect the assets from beneficiaries’ creditors, spouses, and irresponsible spending; or to provide for future generations.